 Your family has the possibility of applying for residence permits to join you in Sweden if you

-- have been given a permanent residence permit
+- have been granted a permanent residence permit

-The following are counted as family members: husband, wife, registered partner or cohabiting partner, and your children under the age of 18 years.
-Other relatives and children that are 18 years or older cannot join you in Sweden if you have been given a temporary residence permit.
+Immediate family means your husband, wife, registered partner or cohabiting partner, and your children who are under the age of 18.
+Other relatives or children who are 18 or older cannot move to you in Sweden if you have received a temporary residence permit.
 If you are under 18, your parents count as immediate family.
 Only in exceptional cases is it possible to get a residence permit for other family members, such as children over 18.
 This applies to you if you have a temporary residence permit as a refugee or a person in need of subsidiary protection.

-If you have been given a permanent residence permit, the person you plan to marry or cohabit with in Sweden can also apply for a residence permit to move to you.
+If you have a permanent residence permit, the person you are planning to marry or move in with can also apply for a residence permit to move to you.
 Persons other than your immediate family may also have a right to move to you in Sweden.

 You need to show that you have regular work-related income that enables you to support yourself and your family members who are applying for residence permits.
 Here are examples of what is counted as work-related income: